roffatech/IS_TOO_NUMERIC/README.md

 A customer once wanted to reject alphanumeric strings that had too many digits in them.
 I don't recall the exact reason, but this function was the end result.
-To give as much flexibility as possible, we left it up to the customer to define what they considered to be "too numeric" or put another way, this string contains too many digits for its length.
+To give as much flexibility as possible, we left it up to the customer to define what they considered to be "too numeric" or put another way, decalare that a string contains too many digits for its length.

 If a string is considered too numeric when it has a ratio of numeric characters to the overall length greater than say 0.3, then set @THRESHOLD to that value and @TEST_STR to whatever string you want to test.
 What one chooses to do with strings that are too